Weekly Meal Plan Template Google Sheets — Plan 7 Dinners in 10 Minutes

 Does meal planning actually save money?

 Yes, consistently.
 Planned shopping eliminates speculative purchases that never get used.
 Knowing what you are cooking each evening reduces expensive last-minute decisions.
-And having ingredients in the house reduces takeaway spending — the most common consequence of arriving home with nothing planned for dinner.
+And having ingredients in the house reduces takeout spending — the most common consequence of arriving home with nothing planned for dinner.